Choosing and booking a train ticket

 Rest assured that we’re working actively to ensure that all prices quoted to you are based on live availability and limit the usage of stored prices for quotation purposes.

-I selected a train ticket, but when I placed my order the price changed.
+I selected a train ticket, but when I placed my booking the price changed.
 Why?
 Can the previously quoted price be honored?

 For most trains, the price quoted is based on live availability from current seat inventories.
 However, for some trains, we cannot check fare availability at the time of quote due to technical limitations of the international rail distribution system.
 Therefore, we use a cached price to build your quote, based on generally available fares for the trip you requested.